You can find out the best way to dispose of your unwanted items locally by using our search tool.

 - Fireworks, ammunition and explosives

 - Gas cylinders

 Light commercial vehicles (under 3,500kg / 3.5 tonnes) will be accepted with a valid booking if they are carrying your own household waste.
 You are required to make a booking in advance if visiting a site in a van, pick-up or vehicle towing a large trailer.
 Site staff may stop you at the gate to ensure the waste you are carrying has come from the household.

 Maldon Recycling Centre accept small quantities of some DIY and construction waste, providing you have completed the work yourself and it is from your own household.

 In any single visit you may not exceed each of the following:

 - three wheelbarrow loads (one car boot) of soil, hardcore or gypsum-based products including plasterboard and dry wall lining

 - one wheelbarrow load of tiles

-- three large ceramic items (e.g. toilet or wash basin)
+- three large ceramic items (such as a toilet or wash basin)

 - one uPVC or wooden window frame